carlsmith/coffeeshop/README.md

 projects under their chosen [open source] licenses.
 All code and docs in this repository are bundled together under the [GPLv3][3] for convenience.

-> "legend tells of a legendary warrior whose kung fu skills were the stuff of legend" -- Po

 ![logo](https://raw.githubusercontent.com/carlsmith/coffeeshop/master/images/skull_stamp.png)

 [1]: https://shell-cosh.appspot.com/ "CoffeeShop"